SKindij/Asynchronous-Programming-JS/README.md

 ___
 ### ES6 introduced Promises.

-We can create a promise, using a Promise constructor that receives a callback.<br>
+&emsp;We can create a promise, using a Promise constructor that receives a callback.<br>
 > *A Promise is an object that contains a status and a value.*
 ```javascript
                  new Promise ( () => { console.log('something') } );